vtanguturi/NBAStatsVisualization/README.md

     a) Homecourt Advantage
     b) player stats -> Use the difference to get tiers of players who "step it up", stay the same, underperform (choke, etc)
     c) point differential -> Does it actually get harder to win in the playoffs?
-* [In Progress] Determine IMPORTANT shots ("Takeover" moments or "heat-check" shots)
-	a) Also based on game win probability find inflection points to point to a play or event in game that is the takeover moment
+* [DONE] Determine IMPORTANT points ("Takeover" moments or "heat-check" shots) based on game win probability find inflection points to point to a play or event in game that is the takeover moment
-	b) Maybe shot chart vs distance from the rim (usually players pull from deep when they are feeling it)
+* Important shots in a game: Maybe shot chart vs distance from the rim (usually players pull from deep when they are feeling it)
-* Figure out quality of team (Offensive efficiency) based on team shot chart efficiency
+* [IN PROGRESS] Figure out quality of team (Offensive efficiency) based on team shot chart efficiency
 * Player shot chart weighted into how deep into a game, and then extend it to how deep into a season

 ### Integration/Extension Ideas: